Tiger Woods' successes and struggles: A timeline of events

 From public scandals to historic comebacks, professional golfer Tiger Woods has continued to make headlines over the years.

 At one point, roughly a year ago, Woods wasn't sure if he would ever step on the course again.
-He was recovering from a serious lower back injury — undergoing four back surgeries over the span of his career — and admitted he found it difficult at times to get off the couch.
+He was recovering from a serious lower back injury – the fourth in his career – and admitted he found it difficult at times to get off the couch.

-But after a brief hiatus from the sport, Woods was able to lift his arms in celebration in September as he marked the 80th victory of his PGA Tour career, his first since the 2013 Bridgestone Invitational.
+But after a brief hiatus from the sport, Woods was able to lift his arms in celebration this weekend as he marked the 80th victory of his PGA Tour career, his first since the 2013 Bridgestone Invitational.

 TIGER WOODS CAPS COMEBACK WITH TOUR CHAMPIONSHIP VICTORY

 While Woods has celebrated many professional achievements, the golf star has also been open about some of his personal struggles.
-Here's a look a timeline of specific events that have impacted his life and career.
+Here's a timeline of specific events that have impacted his life and career.

 September 2018